 DIY Fruit Costumes

-We have SO many fruit costume tutorials, and it is the BEST group costume because it’s simple, everyone knows exactly what you are and every single one of them can be made with a t-shirt and a few simple craft supplies like felt!
-Check below for all the tutorials:
+We have SO many fruit costume tutorials, and it is the BEST group costume for teachers because it’s simple and fun.
+Everyone knows exactly what you are and every single one of them can be made with a t-shirt and a few simple craft supplies like felt!

 DIY School Supplies Costumes